Automattic/wp-calypso/client/blocks/post-time/README.md

 Post Time
 =========

-`<PostTime />` is a React component for rendering the published or modified date of a post in human-readable relative terms.
+`<PostTime />` is a React component for rendering the published or modified date of a post in human-readable terms.

+This component may render a relative or absolute date format:

+- If the post is less than 1 week old, then a human-readable relative timestamp will be used.
+- If the post is more than 1 week old, then a human-readable absolute date will be used.

 ## Usage